perumdamtm/freshinstallpdampalopo/journal.md

 Added audio and brightness capabiltity to dwm config.h.
 Before I can use them properly I need to install pipewere-pulse and brightnessctl respectively.
 Reminds me to remove linux account timeout lock.
 Add $HOME/user-dirs.dirs to set default directory for common user directory.
 When updating grub with pacman don't forget to 'grub-install' again and 'grub-mkconfig -o /boot/grub/grub.cfg'.
 To allow non-latin font and emoji rendering on browser or any other graphical software you need to download them manually (e.g ttf-ancient-fonts for ancient language unicode rendering).
 Install libnotify to allow utilizing  'notify-send'.

 There are plenty of things I need to patch if I want to use st conveniently.
+Like columnredraw, w3m support, kitty like render, delkey, expected anysize, blinking cursor, scrollback, etc.

 Added EDITOR=vim in /etc/environment and run 'xdg-mime default vim.desktop text/plain' recently so that it default to vim when editing plain text file.

 Added ufw as a frontend to iptables with common configuration for a light sprinkle of security.
 Added ntfs-3g package so that I can mount ntfs partition.
 Installed ueberzug as backend to display images on terminal.

+CUPS is for printers and SANE is for scanners.
+Install toolbox for large dependent software like texlive.

+I've followed silent boot instruction.
+Managed to silence startx, udev hook for fsck and systemd bootlog.
+For grub init, it needs customized grub package from aur, which needs /boot reconfiguration, which in turn is a hassle.
+Mess around with plymouth and found out 'i915' module need to be placed in /etc/mkinitcpio.conf for it to run on boot for intel GPU.